k10sj02/thedataplaybook/content/posts/object-oriented-programming.md

 ---

 ### **2. Methods**
 A **method** is a function that is **tied to a specific class** and operates on an instance of that class.
-You can recognize methods by their syntax: they are called on an object using dot notation (object.method_name()) and are followed by parentheses, which may contain arguments.
+A method is like a special action that a specific car can perform.
+Only that car knows how to do this action, and it can use its own parts or other car features.

 📌 **Key Traits:**
 ✅ Defined **inside a class**.
 ✅ Must be **called on an instance of a class**.
 ✅ Accessed using dot notation (`object.method_name`).
 ✅ Typically operates on the instance’s data.
-✅ Require parentheses.
+✅ Followed by parentheses.

 #### **Example:**
 ```python